Fully Stochastic Trust-Region Sequential Quadratic Programming for Equality-Constrained Optimization Problems: A Trust-Region Stochastic SQP Algorithm

 4pt

 \textbf{Step 1: Compute control parameters.} We compute a matrix $B_k$ to approximate the Hessian of the Lagrangian $\nabla^2_{\bx}\L_k$, and require it to be deterministic conditioning on $\bx_k$.
-Then, we compute several control parameters: We should emphasize that, compared to the existing line-search-based StoSQP methods \citep{ Berahas2021Stochastic, Berahas2021Sequential, Berahas2022Accelerating, Na2021Inequality,Na2022adaptive, Na2022Asymptotic}, we do not require $B_k$ to be positive definite in the null space~$\text{ker}(G_k)$.
+With $\bv_k$ defined in \eqref{eq:Sto_normal_step}, we then compute several control parameters:

+We should emphasize that, compared to the existing line-search-based StoSQP methods \citep{Berahas2021Sequential, Berahas2021Stochastic, Berahas2022Accelerating, Na2022adaptive, Na2021Inequality, Na2022Asymptotic}, we do not require $B_k$ to be positive definite in the null space~$\text{ker}(G_k)$.
 This benefit adheres to the trust-region methods, more precisely, the existence of the trust-region constraint.
 Due to this benefit, we can construct different $B_k$ to formulate the StoSQP subproblems.
-In our experiments in Section~\ref{sec:5}, we will construct $B_k$~by~the identity matrix, the symmetric rank-one (SR1) update, the estimated Hessian without modification, and the average of the estimated Hessians.
+In our experiments in Section \ref{sec:5}, we will construct $B_k$~by~the identity matrix, the symmetric rank-one (SR1) update, the estimated Hessian without modification, and the average of the estimated Hessians.

 The control parameters in \eqref{def:eta2k} play a critical role in adjusting the input $\{\beta_k\}$~and generating the trust-region radius.
 Compared to \cite{Curtis2020fully}, $\{\eta_{1,k},\eta_{2,k}\}$ (i.e., $\{\gamma_{1,k}, \gamma_{2,k}\}$ in their notation) are no longer inputs and $B_k$ is not rescaled by the parameters.